-Covenant to Budget and Appropriate.
-Pursuant to the Facility Lease, the City covenants to take such action as may be necessary to include all such Base Rental Payments and Additional Payments due under the Facility Lease in its annual budgets, and to make the necessary annual appropriations for all such payments.
+Appropriations Covenant.
+Pursuant to the Facility Lease, the City covenants to take such action as may be necessary to include all Base Rental Payments and Additional Payments due under the Facility Lease in its annual budgets, and to make the necessary annual appropriations for all such Base Rental Payments and Additional Payments as shall be required to provide funds in such year for such Base Rental Payments and Additional Payments.
 The City is required to deliver to the Authority and the Trustee within 60 days of adoption of the initial City budget, copies of the portion of such budget as adopted which appropriates all moneys necessary for the payment of Base Rental Payments and Additional Payments under the Facility Lease.
-Such covenants are deemed to be and will be construed to be duties imposed by law, and it is the duty of each and every public official of the City to take such action and do such things as are required by law in the performance of the official duty of such officials to enable the City to carry out and perform such covenants and agreements in the Facility Lease agreed to be carried out and performed by the City.
+The covenants on the part of the City under the Facility Lease are deemed and construed to be duties imposed by law, and it is the duty of each and every public official of the City to take such action and do such things as are required by law in the performance of the official duty of such officials to enable the City to carry out and perform such covenants.